Some links in this post may be affiliate links

 Bamboo Palms are great addition for your collection for a tropical feel in your home.
 You may acquire these palms from (Link to Etsy).

-Bamboo Palm (Chamaoderea erumpens) flourshes in bright indirect light (filtered light), average warmth of 15-260C, humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Chamaoderea erumpens indoors provide bright indirect light (filtered light), average warmth of 15-260C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

 Chamaoderea erumpens repotting is done at the beginning of the growing season only when the palm has become pot-bound.
 Pruning is needed to keep the palm neat as well as reduce pests and diseases.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Bamboo Palm thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Chamaoderea erumpens thoroughly in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid soggy soil to prevent yellowing and rotting.

-Cut down on watering during the cold season to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Cut down on watering in fall and winter to maintain the soil slightly moist as growth is reduced at this time.
+Do not allow the soil to dry out completely to avoid drooping leaves.

-Use chlorine-free water to water the palm; like all palms Bamboo Palm is sensitive to chlorine and other chemicals dissolved in water.
+Use chlorine-free water like rain water and filtered water.
+Bamboo Palm is sensitive to chlorine and other chemicals dissolved in water which can cause browning.

-Avoid getting the base wet to prevent rotting and do not allow the palm to sit in soggy soil as it may lead to root-rot and eventual loss of the palm.
+Avoid getting the base wet to prevent rotting.
+Do not allow the palm to sit in soggy soil as it may lead to root-rot and eventual death of the palm.

-Bamboo Palm grows best in bright indirect light away from direct sunlight as it can scorch the leaves.
-Keep it away from too much light as it will cause the palm to develop a yellowish color instead of the beautiful dark-green color.
+Chamaoderea erumpens thrives in bright indirect light (dappled light).
+Keep it away from direct sunlight as it can cause scorching and yellowish color instead of the beautiful dark-green color.

 Turn the pot regularly to ensure the plant receives light on all sides for uniform growth and prevent lopsided growth.

-Bamboo Palm grows best in an average warmth of 15-260C with a minimum of 120C.
-Keep it away from cold drafts like windy doors and windows as they result in too cold temperatures which cause brown leaf tips and spots.
+Chamaoderea erumpens prefers an average warmth of 15-260C with a minimum of 120C.
+Keep it away from drafts like windy doors, drafty windows, AC units, heat sources to avoid sudden temperature changes which can cause reduced growth and brown leaf tips and spots.

 To get rid of any accumulated chemicals from the soil, run a stream of water through the soil until it comes out through the drainage holes.
 Let it run for a few minutes and repeat the process several times.

-Repot Bamboo Palm at the beginning of the growing season only when the palm has become root-bound as it does not like root disturbance.
+Repot Chamaoderea erumpens every 2-3 years at the beginning of the growing season (spring); repot only when the palm is root-bound as it does not like root disturbance.

-Use a pot 1-2 sizes larger than the current one.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Use a pot 1-2 sizes larger than the current one that has a drainage hole to prevent the soil from getting soggy to avoid root-rot.
 Check out these pots with drainage hole on Amazon.

 Sow the seeds in moist soil and place the set up in a brightly-lit, warm place, at about 25-300C.